 - effortless import to Sketch and Photoshop.

 Another big player in this wireframing marketplace.
 With this one, you’re able to build fully functional prototypes for both mobile and the web.
-Considering that JustInMind doesn’t have loud names in its portfolio, they still have a very nice interface for corporate level.
+Considering that JustInMind doesn’t have loud names in its portfolio, they still have a very nice interface for the corporate level.
 It includes:

 - user permissions;